Porges/ways-to-play/articles/games/take-it-away.md

 ## Play

-The first player removes any white chip from the board and places it in front of themselves.
+The first player starts the game by removing any white chip from the board and placing it in front of themselves.
 This counts as one of their captured pieces.
 A captured piece counts as points at the end of the game: 3 points for a blue piece, 2 points for a red piece, and 1 point for white.

 After this, the players take turns jumping a piece over another (including diagonally) and capturing the jumped piece.
 Multiple jumps may be made, and